URITIVENKATANAGAKISHORE/ZantacIncCaseStudy/README.md

 - Modular, environment-scoped resource naming.
 - Explicit dependencies and outputs for automation.
 - Ansible playbooks support multiple Linux OS types.

 ---

+## Dynamic Ansible Inventory with Terraform

+The file `ansible/inventory/terraform.py` acts as a dynamic inventory script for Ansible.
+It automatically parses Terraform state files to generate an up-to-date inventory of hosts and groups for Ansible playbooks.

+**How it works:**
+- Reads Terraform state files (e.g., `terraform.tfstate`).
+- Extracts resource details such as EC2 instance IPs and hostnames.
+- Outputs a JSON inventory that Ansible can use directly.
+- Supports dynamic infrastructure, so your Ansible playbooks always target the correct hosts after Terraform changes.

+**Benefits:**
+- Keeps Ansible inventories in sync with your cloud infrastructure.
+- Eliminates manual updates to static inventory files.
+- Enables seamless provisioning and configuration workflows between Terraform and Ansible.

+**Typical workflow:**
+1. Deploy infrastructure with Terraform.
+2. Use `terraform.py` as the inventory source for Ansible.
+3. Run Ansible playbooks against the infrastructure created by Terraform.

+This approach is ideal for multi-cloud or dynamic environments where host details change frequently.

+---